-- Salary Compensation: Children’s Hospital standard for academic fellows based on PGY status
+- Salary Compensation: Children’s Hospital of Philadelphia’s standard for academic fellows is based on PGY status

-- Benefits: Full benefits package standard for academic fellows at Children’s Hospital of Philadelphia; vacation, medical, dental, prescription, disability insurance, travel and evacuation insurance, 403B
+- Benefits: Full benefits package standard for academic fellows at Children’s Hospital of Philadelphia; vacation, medical, dental, prescription, disability insurance, travel and evacuation insurance, 403b retirement plan

 - Travel: Annual roundtrip ticket to the global health site

 - Conference attendance registration and travel benefit with the approval of the fellowship director

-- Full tuition for distance learning for master’s degree at the London School of Tropical Medicine and Hygiene (or funding for research, if fellow already has a pertinent masters-level degree)
+- Full tuition for distance learning for master’s degree at the London School of Hygiene & Tropical Medicine (or funding for research, if fellow already has a pertinent masters-level degree)

 The Children’s Hospital of Philadelphia’s David N. Pincus Global Health Fellowship seeks motivated pediatricians to apply for a three-year fellowship.
 Qualified applicants will receive an invitation to an onsite interview with Global Health faculty and staff in Philadelphia.
 Interviews will be scheduled for qualified applicants only after receipt and review of all application documents and initial approval of the recruitment committee.

 - Must have an MD or DO degree.

 - Must have completed a pediatric or med-peds residency at an accredited residency program.
 Pediatric subspecialists are also encouraged to apply.

 - Must be United States Board Certified or Board Eligible.

 - Must hold a license to practice medicine in the state of Pennsylvania.
 Selected fellows will be appointed to the Perelman School of Medicine at the University of Pennsylvania in the Division of General Pediatrics.
 In order to obtain their faculty appointment, fellows will need to satisfy the requirements required by the Division of General Pediatrics and those of the Medical Staff Affairs office at Children’s Hospital of Philadelphia.